 Drilling is a great way to originate a new hole in a flat surface, while boring can effectively adjust it to the required diameter.
 Finally, you should use reaming as a finishing process.
 As a result, you obtain a perfect hole with diameters that are as precise as possible.

-You may have thought that you could simply choose the appropriate drill bit to make any hole, but it is incorrect.
+You may have thought you could simply choose the appropriate drill bit to make any hole, but it is incorrect.
 Drilling is a rough process.
-Typically, to make an appropriate hole, a smaller hole is drilled and then bored to the necessary diameter with great precision.
+Typically, a smaller hole is drilled and then bored to the necessary diameter with great precision to make a proper hole.

 Even if you have holes of your workpieces precisely bored, you still need to polish their inner surfaces, or dimensions may slightly differ from ones indicated in tech specifications.
 In case this nuance is not critical, you may abandon reaming.